149th Fighter Wing: Tactical Air Support

 Rare photo of the F-84F Thunderstreak (F-84F 51-9530) flown by the 182d Tactical Fighter Squadron in 1969.

-In 1968, the Air National Guard began to retire its F-102s and the 182d was ordered to send their aircraft to Davis-Monthan AFB for storage at AMARC.
-In July, as part of the drawdown of continental fighter air defense, the 149th FIG was transferred from Aerospace Defense Command to Tactical Air Command (TAC), with the Group and 182d being re-designated as a Tactical Fighter Group and Squadron.
+In 1968, the Air National Guard began to retire its F-102s and the 182d was ordered to send their aircraft to Davis-Monthan Air Force Base for storage at AMARC.
+In July, as part of the drawdown of continental fighter air defense, the 149th FIG was transferred from Aerospace Defense Command to Tactical Air Command, with the group and 182d being redesignated as the 182d Tactical Fighter Group and squadron.

 As an interim measure, the 182d Tactical Fighter Squadron was re-equipped with obsolescent F-84F Thunderstreak by TAC.
 The squadron was the second-to-last ANG squadron to fly the F-84F.
 During the summer of 1971 the 182d began to receive F-100D/F Super Sabre tactical fighter bombers.
 The 182d was one of the first ANG squadrons to receive the Super Sabre, as most were being operated in South Vietnam at the time.
 The F-100s received by the squadron were aircraft being withdrawn from the 20th Tactical Fighter Wing at RAF Wethersfield, England, when Wethersfield was being closed for flight operations, and the wing being re-equipped with the new General Dynamics F-111 at a new base, RAF Upper Heyford.

 The famous "triple null" F-100D 56-3000, while assigned to the 182d TFS in the early 1970s.

 The Super Sabre was dedicated fighter-bomber, with no concession being made to a secondary air-superiority role and the squadron trained in using the fighter for ground support.
-Beginning in 1975, the 182d began a NATO commitment, with squadron aircraft and personnel deploying to the United States Air Forces in Europe (USAFE) for Autumn Forge/Cold Fire/Reforger exercises.
+Beginning in 1975, the 182d began a NATO commitment, with squadron aircraft and personnel deploying to the United States Air Forces in Europe for Autumn Forge/Cold Fire/Reforger exercises.

 By 1979, the Super Sabres were being retired, and were replaced by McDonnell F-4C Phantom IIs, largely Vietnam War veteran aircraft, that were made available to the Air National Guard.
 With the Phantom, the 182d continued their tactical fighter mission with the more capable aircraft.
 The squadron also continued its NATO deployments, exercising at USAFE bases in West Germany, England, the Netherlands and Denmark.